How to add your logo to your social share images automatically

 Add the background image:

-In the Image Settings, set the image size to cover.
+In the Image Settings, we set the image size to cover.
 (You can read up on all image settings in our guide to add and edit image elements!)

 Add the logo: